mozilla/nunjucks/MAINTENANCE.md

 1. Do a `pull` from github to make sure you have all the latest updates

-2. View all the changes and update CHANGELOG.md:
+2. View all the changes since the last version:

 ```
 $ git log --oneline v1.2.3..master
 ```

 Replace `v1.2.3` with whatever the last version was, and you'll see all the changes going out in this version.
-Add a new version to CHANGELOG.md and write some notes about what's going out.

-3. Update the version in `package.json`
+3. Draft a new release and write the changelog in the description, describing the changes in see from #2.
+The title should be the version.

 4. Run the command to make sure the ready-made files for the browser are up-to-date.